Limo-Vincent/Aviation-Risk-Analysis-Phase1-Project/README.md

  - How does the purpose of flight impact accident rates?
  - What data-supported recommendations can be made to minimize risk when selecting aircraft?

+## Key Data Science Steps
+ 1. Data Collection: Aircraft accident data from Kaggle.
+ 2. Data Cleaning: Handling missing values and filtering relevant columns.
+ 3. Exploratory Data Analysis: Investigated patterns in accidents by aircraft type, flight phase, fatalities, and purpose of flight.
+ 4. Visualization: Created bar charts, bubble charts, and line graph to visually explore key insights.
+ 5. Interactive Dashboard: Built in Tableau to allow users to interact with the data.

  ## Data Understanding and analysis
  The data for this analysis is the [**Aviation Accident Database & Synopses, up to 2023**](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses), accessed from **Kaggle**.
 This dataset is based on records from the U.S. National Transportation Safety Board (NTSB) and contains detailed information on aviation accidents.